Mr. Benjamin Hoksbergen

 Biography

 Despite the admonitions of his mother and any sense of financial responsibility, Ben Hoksbergen resolved himself in 1983 at the wise age of eight to pursue a career in archaeology.
 Never once deviating from that path, Hoksbergen has braved dust storms in Jordan, cottonmouths in the Louisiana swamps, the Ohio Militia, tropical diseases, errant bombs, muggings, dry counties, and periodic homelessness in his relentless pursuit of ancient people’s trash.
-Through luck and a cosmic sense of humor, Hoksbergen now finds himself the Installation Archaeologist and Cultural Resource Manager of Redstone Arsenal and Lecturer at UAH.
+Through luck and a cosmic sense of humor, Hoksbergen now finds himself the Center Archaeologist and Cultural Resource Manager of Marshall Space Flight Center and Lecturer at UAH.
 His hobbies include creative cussing, wine-making, kayaking, hiking, mountain biking, hobby farming, flint knapping, defying ancient evils, annoying his kids, and trying to keep up with his wife who is the real brains of the operation.

 Curriculum Vitae